rabbitmq/rabbitmq-website/site/tutorials/tutorial-two-java.md

 CTRL+C while it was processing a message, nothing will be lost.
 Soon after the worker dies all unacknowledged messages will be redelivered.

+Acknowledgement must be sent on the same channel the delivery it is for was received on.
+Attempts to acknowledge using a different channel will result in a channel-level protocol exception.
+See the [doc guide on confirmations](/confirms.html) to learn more.

 > #### Forgotten acknowledgment
 >
 > It's a common mistake to miss the `basicAck`.
 It's an easy error,